Approximating Choice Data by Discrete Choice Models: Model

-\begin{definition} \normalfont Let $d$ be a positive integer and $\eta\in \Re^{|X|}$ be a real vector of fixed effects.
-A stochastic choice function $\rho$ is called a \df{degree-$d$ random-coefficient utility-shock model} if there exist a probability measure $\mu \in \M$ and a Borel probability measure $m$ such that for all $(D,x) \in \D \times X$, if $x \in D$, then
+\begin{definition} \normalfont Let $\eta \in\F$ be a vector of fixed effects.
+A stochastic choice function $\rho$ is called a \df{ random-coefficient additive random utility model (random-coefficient ARUM) with fixed effects $\eta$} if there exist a standard probability measure $\mu$ and a Borel probability measure $m$ such that for all $(D,j) \in \D \times J$, if $j \in D$, then